skellis46/slipbox/two women dancing.md

 - or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
 Something became possible.
 Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)

-Harari: deindividuation of the individual (from Talking Politics on Arendt?)
+Harari: deindividuation of the individual (from Talking Politics on Arendt?) into a collective

+> The rise of the so-called internet of everything—which involves the incorporation of networked sensors and actuators into everything in the world, including human beings—could enable rational integration and coordination at an unprecedented scale.
+The historian Yuval Noah Harari argues in his book Homo Deus (2016) that this technology enables the deindividuation of humans into a collective.
+[Danaher, John & Petersen, Steve.
+(2020).
+In Defence of the Hivemind Society.
+Neuroethics.
+10.1007/s12152-020-09451-7.]

 ## The long view: awe

 - on acquiring moral life by habituation: [[Jacobs - After Technopoly#^ec599c]]
 - Note here about work this writing draws on.
 Jacobs, Hui.
 - part of the awe is the sense of their dancing being _with_ others.
-That they are networked.
+That they are networked -- no, this isn't the right word.
+They are together.
+Close.
+Sharing.
 Seeing and being seen.

 ### The Dao of butchering a cow

 start with Hui and then move to Jacobs' reading of him.

 Yuk Hui is a philosopher of technology, and in _Cosmotechnics as Cosmopolitics_[-@hui-2017-cosmotechnics] **introduce the article**.
-Cosmotechnics is a strange term and seems to hint at historical understandings of _making_ and _craft_. (**worth looking at Ladkin's Against Value here?**) As if reaching back from Postman's technopoly to tool-using cultures.
+Cosmotechnics is a strange term and seems to hint at historical understandings of _making_ and _craft_.
+As if reaching back from Postman's technopoly to tool-using cultures.
 In the article, Hui tells the story of a very good butcher called Pao Ding.
 Pao Ding claims that having an excellent knife is not enough:

 >it is more important to understand the Dao in the cow, so that one does not use the blade to cut through the bones and tendons, but rather to pass alongside them in order to enter into the gaps between them.[@hui-2017-cosmotechnics n.pag.]

 Hui writes that when the butcher encounters any difficulty, "he slows down the knife and gropes for the right place to move further."[@hui-2017-cosmotechnics n.pag.]
 This is the Dao (or _way_ or _path_), whereas the Qi is the technical/phenomenal object (or "technics"): the knife.

 - imagine the knife of their dancing hitting the bone.
 Would they slow down?
 Does their algorithm enframed dancing even make that kind of gesture of Dao possible?
+Am I implying that Pfingst and Poynor are doing this?
+What does it look like?
+How is it qualitatively different?
+What differences make a difference?
+Does it just mean slower films?
+Or few edits?
+Or am I talking about the means of distributing?
+What might it mean to stay hidden?
+Asceticism.
+Hermits.
+Monks.
+Switching off.
+Tuning out.
+Stepping away.
+Backing off.

 - wondering about directionality -- the flow of the technics/device paradigm squeezing back into their bodies, and how they move. and the flow of the Dao.